jamolnng/lder.dev/_posts/2022-05-30-Fixing-ProtonMail-Bridge-SSL-errors-with-Lets-Encrypt.md

 Save this information as you'll use it to send and receive emails from your applications.
 Enter the `exit` command to exit the Proton Mail Bridge configuration tool.

-Finally, we are going to start the Proton Mail Bridge service, with our generated certificates, that will allow us to use IMAP and SMTP locally.
+Now we are going to start the Proton Mail Bridge service with our generated certificates.
+This will allow us to use IMAP and SMTP locally.

 ```bash
 docker run -d --name=protonmail-bridge \